Athens with Kids | Best Things to Do | Where to Stay

 When Is the Best Time to Visit Athens?

 Are you wondering when is the best time to visit Athens and Greece?
-For a delightful sightseeing experience in Athens, consider visiting during spring or fall.
+For a great sightseeing experience in Athens, consider visiting during spring or fall.

 These seasons offer comfortable temperatures for exploring the city’s ancient landmarks, such as the Acropolis and the Temple of Poseidon.
 The months of April, May, September, and October are ideal for such activities.